 The Company was incorporated on October 10, 1986 under the laws of British Columbia as Ayubowan Capital Ltd. On June 13, 2017, the Company's name was changed to Discovery Metals Corp.
 On March 21, 2017 the Company incorporated a 100% wholly owned subsidiary in Mexico, Discovery Metals, S.A. de C.V. ("Discovery Mexico").
-The Company is listed on the TSX Venture Exchange (the "Exchange" or "TSXV") under the symbol "DSV".
-The Company's head office is located at Suite 701 - 55 University Avenue, Toronto, Ontario, M5J 2H7.
+On August 2, 2019, the Company acquired Levon Resources Ltd. The Company is listed on the TSX